 3. Turn Of The Month Effect

-This anomaly refers to the tendency for stocks to rise during a small window between the end of the month and beginning of the next month.
+Stocks tend to rise during a small window between the end of the month and beginning of the next month.

 According to Eddy Elfenbein, most of the S&P 500 capital return has come during a seven day window at the turn of the month.
 Specifically, the last four trading days of the prior month and first three days of the next month.